Error message

 Something a Bit Different

-Normally On The Lighter Side is a comic or a funny picture that came from the internet or somewhere else.
-This time it's a song written and performed by Steve - KE4SQR.
+This is a song written and performed by Steve - KE4SQR.
 Everyone should take the time to listen to this.
 It is funny but there is a lot of truth to it too!!

 The Radio Song